philogicae/self-host-supabase-template/README.md

 ./deploy.sh
 ```
 - This script will:
-    - Create a Docker volume named `supabase_data` to persist your data.
-    - Copy the necessary initialization files from the `init_volumes` directory into the volume.
+    - Create the necessary directories for the database and storage volumes.
     - Start all the Supabase services in the background using Docker Compose.

 3.  **Access Supabase Studio:**